 5. Could I go 24 hours without the internet or social media?

-7. Do I recognise that I might be missing out in real life?
+7. Do I recognize that I might be missing out in real life?

 - Why I Remain Catholic: A Personal TestimonyI am, admittedly, a ‘cradle Catholic,’ who has experienced times of great closeness to the faith, and other times when…

 - Mark Your Calendar: March Is Dedicated To St. JosephDid you know that each month has a traditional Catholic devotion?
 This year, let’s focus on each devotion month-by-month to…

 - 7 Things To Do To Distract Yourself When You’re Tempted To Break Your Lenten FastI distinctly remember grade school lunches on Fridays.
 They were conveniently meatless.
 Then in high school, when Lent arrived, as…